Guntereno/Thing/TheThingRules.md

 > Christina chooses to accept Alice's offer.
 However, Alice can't give her red 8 as it would disinfect her,
 > so she declines the exchange.
 >
 > Cristina now turns to Erica.
-Erica offers her 8 face-down and Christing passes her 9 in return.
-The exchange is completed.
+Erica offers her 8 face-down, and Christing passes her 9 in return.
+The
+> exchange is completed.

+> Optionally, your game can allow the trading of multiple cards.
+When doing this you can offer up any number of
+> cards from your hand, except for the last one (again, maintaining that _an infected player can never be disinfected_).
+Counteroffers must be for the same number of cards as the original offer.
+>
+> Trading multiple cards is generally a dangerous move, but it can be fun.
+For this reason we only
+> recommend it for advanced players.

 #### Blood Test

-If the player has any black picture cards they can play them to blood test another player; attempting to reveal whether or not that player is an alien.
+If the player has any black picture cards, they can play them to blood test another player.
+Through this action players attempt to reveal whether or not the target is an alien.
 To take this action the player nominates another player, and places their blood test cards face up.
-They can play as many cards as they have, except they are not allowed to see the player's last card.
+They can play as many cards as they have, except they are never allowed to see the player's last card.

 The target player now presents their hand face down to the player taking the action, who takes as many cards as the number of blood test cards they played, looks at them then returns them to the target's hand.

 At this stage, the player is allowed (but is not obligated) to state whether or not they saw a red card.
-They are not however permitted to reveal the value of the cards.
+They are not permitted to reveal the value of the cards.

 > Example:
 >